 The author and subject of the memoir.
 Beah is a writer based in New York City who at the age of twelve was orphaned by the civil war in Sierra Leone.
-At first just a… (read full character analysis)
+At first just a… read analysis of Ishmael Beah

 Beah’s brother, who accompanies Beah for the first part of his journey.
-Although Beah and Junior were once close, the terrible things they see makes it difficult for each to support, or even talk… (read full character analysis)
+Although Beah and Junior were once close, the terrible things they see makes it difficult for each to support, or even talk… read analysis of Junior

 The nurse responsible for Beah’s rehabilitation.
 She is kind but persistent, and the only one to get Beah to believe her when she says “it is not your fault.”
-She takes a special interest… (read full character analysis)
+She takes a special interest… read analysis of Esther

 Beah’s father’s brother.
 Despite Beah’s horrifying and taboo past as a child soldier, his uncle welcomes Beah into his family after Beah has been rehabilitated, calling him son.
-His kindness is quite foreign… (read full character analysis)
+His kindness is quite foreign… read analysis of Beah’s Uncle

 The de facto leader of the town of Yele, Jabati is militant and coerces the boys into fighting for the government and against the rebels.
 Although he mentors the boys, it is in violence, cruelty and revenge.
 He effectively brainwashes the boys to become brutal, drugged child killers.